 As the evolution of dialects and languages is dynamic, influenced by socio eco-political developments, around 22 languages of India have been recognised as Scheduled languages in the Schedule VIII of the Indian Constitution.
 Each Indian state also happens to be pluricultural, besides showing a great degree of multilingualism.

-India has always been a knowledge super-power, producing both knowledge that has universal relevance as well as knowledge that needs to be differentiated by cultural specificity that makes it useful for the Indian society.
+India has always been a knowledge super-power, producing both knowledge that has universal relevance as well as the knowledge that needs to be differentiated by cultural specificity that makes it useful for the Indian society.
 This vast expanse in the domain of knowledge production did not come from the introduction of western education in the country, as cultural contacts with other civilizations have happened here for many many centuries.

 22 Scheduled Languages of India